curl/everything-curl/usingcurl-version.md

 separator.
 Like `OpenSSL/1.1.1g` and `nghttp2/1.41.0`.
 This can for example tell you which TLS backends this curl uses.

+### Line 1: TLS versions

+Line 1 may contain one or more TLS libraries. curl can be built to support more than one TLS library which then makes curl - at startup - select which particular backend to use for this invoke.

+If curl supports more than one TLS library like this, the ones that are *not* selected by default will be listed within parentheses.
+Thus, if you do not specify which backend to use use (with the `CURL_SSL_BACKEND` environment variable) the one listed without parentheses will be used.

 ## Line 2: Release-Date

 This line shows the date this curl version was released by the curl project,